 - Matching seeds and fruits uses activity cards to match seeds with the fruits from which they grow.

 - Pollination role-plays – pipe cleaner finger puppets take on the role of insects, birds and wind to simulate different pollinators.

 - Seed dispersal puppet play uses stick puppets to explain how plants disperse their seeds.

-- Wooly sock walk – meander through long grass to experience seed dispersal.
+- Woolly sock walk – meander through long grass to experience seed dispersal.

 - Growing new plants without seeds uses spores, bulbils, rhizomes, stolons, tubers or cuttings to grow new plants.

 - Student-led investigations about seeds encourages students to choose a question concerning seeds and then design an investigation to find the answer.